Date of Award:

 Dr. Brent Stucker

 Research has been completed in order to rapidly manufacture spacecraft thermal control technologies embedded in spacecraft structural panels using ultrasonic consolidation.
 This rapid manufacturing process enables custom thermal control designs in the time frame necessary for responsive space.
 Successfully embedded components include temperature sensors, heaters, wire harnessing, pre-manufactured heat pipes, and custom integral heat pipes.
 High conductivity inserts and custom integral pulsating heat pipes were unsuccessfully attempted.
 This research shows the viability of rapid manufacturing of spacecraft structures with embedded thermal control using ultrasonic consolidation.

 Clements, Jared W., "Embedded Spacecraft Thermal Control Using Ultrasonic Consolidation" (2009).
 All Graduate Theses and Dissertations.
-Paper 507.
+507.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .